Bousfield-Kan completion as a codensity $\infty$-monad

 On the $\infty$-category of spaces, there is an $\infty$-monad $\MM^R$, called the reduced $R$-homology $\infty$-monad.
 It sends a space $X$ to a space, whose homotopy groups are the reduced $R$-homology groups of $X$.
-Reformulating the definition of Bousfield–Kan in the language of $\infty$-categories, we find that the Bousfield–Kan $R$-completion functor $R_\infty$ is the $\MM^R$-completion.
+The Bousfield–Kan $R$-completion functor

+is defined as the $\MM^R$-completion.
 As an application of our results, we obtain the following description of this functor.
 We denote by

-the full $\infty$-subcategory of the $\infty$-category of spaces spanned by the empty space and by spaces homotopy equivalent to products of Eilenberg–MacLane spaces of the form $K(M,n)$, where $M$ is an $R$-module and $n \geq 0$.
+the full $\infty$-subcategory of the $\infty$-category of spaces spanned by the empty space and by spaces homotopy equivalent to products of Eilenberg–MacLane spaces of the form $K(A,n)$, where $A$ is an $R$-module and $n \geq 0$.

 \begin{theorem*}[Th. \ref{th:BK}] The Bousfield-Kan $R$-completion is equivalent to the codensity $\infty$-monad $T_{\KK(R)}$ as a coaugmented functor. \end{theorem*}